How to Apply

 These are NIH grants that support fellows pursuing training in research.
 UCSF uses these mechanisms to support the research portion of fellowship training for most fellows beginning in year 2 or 3 of fellowship.
 Support from a T32 while at UCSF, or any other Pulmonary and Critical Care Medicine program, requires a commitment of 2 years in research, teaching or health service.
 This additional, non-ACGME year is generally completed with a fourth year of training or the first year of an academic faculty appointment for fellows completing only 3 years of training.
 Read more

 We support our fellows with an unsurpassed commitment to their academic success.
-The keys to this success include resources, opportunity and commitment.
-Read more
+The keys to this success include resources, opportunity and commitment Read more

-Our program is designed to train people interested in research, education, or other service-focused careers.
-We realize that long-term career decisions are difficult.
-Applicants who are unsure, but willing to commit to pursuing four years of fellowship training, or three years of fellowship training and one year working in qualifying research, teaching or health service are encouraged to apply.
-If your primary interest is clinical private practice, that is not what we specialize in and we encourage you to apply to programs specializing in that training.
+What if I’m not sure if I want to do research or education?Our program is designed to train people interested in research, education, or other service-focused careers.
+We realize that long-term career decisions take time.
+Applicants who are unsure about this path, but who are willing to commit to pursuing four years of fellowship training, or three years of fellowship training and one year working in qualifying research, teaching or health service are encouraged to apply.
+If your primary interest is to launch a clinical private practice career after three years of training, that is not what we specialize in and we encourage you to apply to programs specializing in that training.

 Do you have career tracks/pathways?